JamesTKapo/Data-Professional-Survey-Visualization/README.md

 ### Cleaned Everything Up

-- Lastly, I did was cleaned everything up on the dashboard so that it was easy to visualize and made everything look appealing as if I were to present the data to other people.
+- Lastly, I cleaned everything up on the dashboard so that it was easy to visualize and made everything look appealing as if I were to present the data to other people.